AgonConsole8/agon-docs/VDP---System-Commands.md

 That last point is important.
 It means that if you use a bitmap that is larger than a character, then the next character will overlap the bitmap.
 Similarly bitmaps that are taller than a character will overwrite the line of text above the current cursor.
 This can be used to create some interesting effects, but can also be a source of visual bugs if you are not careful.
 If you are using oversized bitmaps, then using the `VDU 9` to move forward an additional character may be useful.

+Bitmaps mapped to characters in this way are plotted using the current foreground GCOL paint mode.

 ## `VDU 23, 0, &94, n`: Read colour palette entry n (returns a pixel colour data packet) §§